Laerdal/Laerdal.McuMgr/README.md

          Note:

          The very first upload always feels slow and takes quite a bit of time to commence because Zephyr chipsets perform filesystem cleanup.
 There is nothing we can do about this.
-         The culprit lies in issues plaguging littlefs
+         The culprit lies in issues plaguing littlefs

          https://github.com/littlefs-project/littlefs/issues/797
          https://github.com/littlefs-project/littlefs/issues/783